narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_03/lab_sheet_3.md

 **0.2.6.
 Configure the WiFi Network Setting**

+Boot Up the Raspberry Pi
+a.
+Connect the HDMI cable of the monitor to the HDMI port of Raspberry Pi.
+b.
+Connect input devices to the USB port of Raspberry Pi.
+c.
+Insert the microSD card.
+d.
+Connect the power (either with USB or OpenCR) to turn on the Raspberry Pi.
+e.
+Login with ID **ubuntu** and PASSWORD **turtlebot**.

 Just follow the instructions.

 If you are unable to go to this folder on your command prompt: "cd /media/$USER/writable/etc/netplan", you can go to this folder: "cd /etc/netplan".

 **0.2.7.
 ROS Network Configuration**